mattfarrow1/mattfarrow1.github.io/_drafts/2018-03-07-drop-down-lists-with-vlookup.md

 {: .center}
 ![]({{ site.url }}/img/vlookup/5.jpg)

-What we're asking Excel to do in cell B2 is simply:
+What we're asking Excel to do in cell `B2` is simply:
-- Look at cell A1 which, in this case, lists the name "Guillermo" and then go find that same name in the table on the Reference sheet somewhere in the range A1:D11.
-The "false" at the end of the formula tells Excel that we want an exact match to the name, not an approximate match.
+- Look at cell `A2` which, in this case, lists the name "Guillermo" and then go find that same name in the table on the Reference sheet somewhere in the range `A1:D11`.
+The `false` at the end of the formula tells Excel that we want an exact match to the name, not an approximate match.
 - Once you've found a match, give me the value that is in column 2 on the Reference table (in this case, the email address.)

 {: .center}